scijava/scyjava/README.md

         :raises RuntimeError: If the JVM has not started yet.

+    is_memoryarraylike(arr)
+        Return True iff the object is memoryarraylike: an arraylike object whose .data type is memoryview.

+        :param arr: The object to check for memoryarraylike properties
+        :return: True iff the object is memoryarraylike

     is_version_at_least(actual_version, minimum_version)
         Return a boolean on a version comparison.
         Requires org.scijava:scijava-common on the classpath.